multiply-org/atmospheric_correction/README.md

-#Atmospheric correction for Semtinel 2.
+# Atmospheric correction for Sentinel 2.